 The Fair Media Council’s view of the world begins on Long Island.
 We’d have it no other way.

-The Fair Media Council is widely regarded as one of the most successful media watchdog organizations in the country.
-FMC greatly influences the public conversation in two ways: It challenges the news media to improve its performance, and it educates the public to become media-savvy news consumers.
-The two-sided mission makes FMC unlike any organization in the country.
+Widely regarded as one of the oldest,most successful media watchdog organizations in the country, the Fair Media Council influences the public conversation in two ways: It challenges the news media to improve its performance, and it educates the public to become media-savvy news consumers.
+This two-sided mission makes the Fair Media Council unlike any organization in the country.

-Based on Long Island — which is as well known as ‘the birthplace of suburbia’ and ‘the cradle of aviation’ as it is for its white-sand beaches and owning 29 of the wealthiest zip codes in the country, according to Forbes magazine — FMC’s work begins at the hyperlocal level and extends beyond borders.
+Based on Long Island — which is as well known for being ‘the birthplace of suburbia’ and ‘the cradle of aviation’ as it is for its white-sand beaches and ownership of 29 of the wealthiest zip codes in the country, according to Forbes magazine — FMC’s work begins at the hyperlocal level and extends beyond borders.